Conservatism in the United States: Overview

-In the United States, conservativism is often defined differently from how it is viewed and described in Europe and other regions of the world.
+In the United States, conservatism is often defined differently from how it is viewed and described in Europe and other regions of the world.
 Following the American Revolution, Americans rejected the core ideals of European conservatism, including landed nobility, hereditary monarchy, established churches, and powerful armies.

 Conservatives in the United States historically view individual liberty within the bounds of conservative values as the fundamental trait of democracy.
 They typically believe in a balance between federal government and states' rights.
-Apart from some right-libertarians, American conservatives tend to favor strong action in areas they believe to be within government's legitimate jurisdiction, particularly national defense and law enforcement while opposing government intervention in social issues such as healthcare and the environment.
-Social conservatives, including many of religious organizations and leaders, often oppose abortion and same-sex marriage.
-On education policy, American conservatives often support prayer in public schools and school choice, which enhances parents' choice between public, private, and parochial in primary education.
+Apart from some right-libertarians, American conservatives tend to favor strong action in areas they believe to be within the government's legitimate jurisdiction, particularly national defense and law enforcement, while opposing government intervention in social issues such as healthcare and the environment.
+Social conservatives, including many religious organizations and leaders, often oppose abortion and same-sex marriage.
+On education policy, American conservatives often support prayer in public schools and school choice, which enhances parents' choice between public, private, and parochial primary education.

 Like most U.S. political ideologies, American conservatism is founded on the principle of republicanism, which rejects aristocratic and monarchical government.
 American conservatives see the Declaration of Independence, authored during the Revolutionary War largely by Thomas Jefferson and unanimously adopted by the Second Continental Congress in Philadelphia in 1776, as an ideological foundation, especially the Declaration's phrase that, "all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are life, liberty and the pursuit of happiness".
 Most American conservatives similarly see the U.S. Constitution, which established a federal republic under the rule of law and was ratified by delegates to the Constitutional Convention in 1789, as a doctrine and guiding principle.

-Conservative philosophy also derives in part from the classical liberal tradition of the 17th, 18th, and 19th centuries, which advocated laissez-faire economics and is supportive of economic freedom and deregulation.
+Conservative philosophy also derives in part from the classical liberal tradition of the 17th, 18th, and 19th centuries, which advocated laissez-faire economics and was supportive of economic freedom and deregulation.
 Louis Hartz, a Harvard University political scientist and historian, has argued that socialism has failed to become established in the United States because of Americans' widespread acceptance of an enduring, underlying Lockean consensus.

-Patrick Allitt, an Emory University history professor, and political theorist Russell Kirk have asserted that conservative principles have played a major role in U.S. politics and culture since 1776, but argue that an organized conservative movement with an identifiable ideology and set of beliefs did not emerge in the U.S. east until at least the 1950s.
+Patrick Allitt, an Emory University history professor, and political theorist Russell Kirk have asserted that conservative principles have played a major role in U.S. politics and culture since 1776 but argue that an organized conservative movement with an identifiable ideology and set of beliefs did not emerge in the U.S. East until at least the 1950s.
 Movement conservatism has its base in the Republican Party, which has adopted conservative policies since the 1950s.
 Beginning in the 1930s and continuing through the mid-1960s, Southern Democrats also were largely conservative.
 In 1937, they formed the conservative coalition in the U.S. Congress, and Southern conservatives have mostly been heavily Republican since the late 20th century.